Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Introduction

 Early attempts to derive reduced equations of motion often resorted to approximations valid only in limiting regimes.
-For instance, master equations of Lindblad form \cite{Lindblad1976}, which are common in quantum optics, can be derived for QBM but are strictly valid only in the high-temperature limit ($k_B T \gg \hbar \Lambda$, where $\Lambda$ is a bath cutoff) \cite{breuer}.
+For instance, master equations of Lindblad form \cite{Lindblad1976}, which are common in quantum optics, can be derived for QBM but are strictly valid only in the high-temperature limit ($T \gg \hbar \Lambda$, where $\Lambda$ is a characteristic scale of spectrum width; we set $k_B = 1$ throughout) \cite{breuer, Diosi1993}.
 At low temperatures, these equations fail to capture essential quantum features such as zero-point fluctuations and can even violate physical principles \cite{Vacchini2000, Vacchini2001}.
 Despite this limitation, their relative simplicity has sustained their use in the literature.
-The exact path-integral solutions \cite{Feynman1965, Feynman1963} for the CL model, while powerful \cite{Grabert1988, Schramm1986, Hu1992}, are analytically cumbersome and limited to quadratic potentials, hindering their application to realistic anharmonic systems.
-This motivates the search for a more direct computational framework that leverages the intrinsic structure of the CL model.
+The more general, Redfield equation also has the same problem with complete positivity \cite{Tanimura2006, Tanimura2020}.
+For Caldeira-Leggett model with no more than quadratic potential it is possible to write exact masterequation \cite{Hu1992, Intravaia2003}, but only for a factorized initial state, and it does not permit quantum operations during the evolution.
+The exact path-integral solutions \cite{Feynman1965, Feynman1963} for the Caldeira-Leggett model, while powerful \cite{Grabert1988, Schramm1986, Hu1992, Kamenev2023}, are analytically cumbersome, especially for arbitrary preparations and in the presence of interventions.

+Among exact methods, the stochastic Schr\"odinger equation \cite{Strunz1999b, Strunz1999, Diósi1997, Diosi1998, Suess2014} provides a general and highly efficient framework.
+It explicitly constructs a stochastic process using noise with a nonlocal time dependence.
+While such a construction is always possible, it becomes computationally demanding for unconfined potentials, where the dimension of the required state space grows large.

+The hierarchical equations of motion (HEOM) offer another numerically exact solution for the reduced density matrix with very broad applicability \cite{Tanimura2020}.
+Here too, the numerical cost grows with the state-space dimension when many levels are involved.
+An additional and well-known difficulty arises at low temperatures, where the slow algebraic decay of bath correlations significantly increases computational demands, even with recent improvements in correlation decomposition \cite{Tanimura2020, Cui2020, Bai2024}.

+These methods are powerful and well-established.
+For the specific case of the Caldeira-Leggett model, however, they face specific obstacles rooted in its continuous-variable nature.
+Even in its simplest, quadratic form, the Caldeira-Leggett model thus presents a tension: the underlying Hamiltonian is integrable, yet its quantum simulation at arbitrary temperature remains nontrivial.
+Resolving this tension by finding a simple computational framework for the quadratic case is a natural first step, and may later guide approximations beyond it.
+This motivates the development of a more specialised computational approach that leverages the intrinsic structure of the Caldeira-Leggett model to achieve greater numerical efficiency in this particular setting.